Thanksgiving is about tradition. It’s a time to give thanks, a time for family, friends, and food.

 - Preheat oven to 350 degrees F.

 - In a medium saucepan, heat oil over medium heat.
-Add onions, celery and dash salt.
-Cook 3 minutes.
+Add onions, celery and 1/8 teaspoon salt.
+Cook 3 minutes, stirring occasionally.
 Add mushrooms and cook until soft, an additional 4-5 minutes.
 Set aside.

 - In a small saucepan, melt margarine over medium heat.
 Add flour and cook for 1 minute, stirring constantly.